Frequently Asked Questions

 Do you do missionary work?
 What kind?

-United Methodists serve the world over, showing Christ's love through tangible means.
-From sustainable water systems to health care, micro-lending, advocacy and a plan to eliminate deaths from malaria by 2015 (Imagine No Malaria), United Methodists have many ways for people to live out their faith in community.
+United Methodists serve the world by sharing and showing Christ's love through words and deeds.
+From sustainable water systems to health care, micro-lending, advocacy and a plan to eliminate deaths from malaria (Imagine No Malaria), United Methodists have many ways for people to live out their faith.
 Many United Methodists are active in both local missions and global efforts.

 What do you do with financial donations?